What is malware?

 If you suspect that your computer is infected with rogue security software that was not detected by using Microsoft security solutions, you can submit samples by using the Microsoft Malware Protection Center submission form.

-Windows Defender Offline is a malware tool that helps remove difficult to eliminate viruses that start before Windows starts.
-To use Windows Defender Offline, follow these steps:
+Microsoft Defender Offline is an anti-malware tool that helps remove difficult to eliminate viruses that start before Windows starts.
+Starting with Windows 10, Microsoft Defender Offline is built in.
+To use it follow the steps in this article: Help protect my PC with Microsoft Defender Offline.

-On an uninfected computer, go to the What is Windows Defender Offline website.
+On an uninfected computer, go to Help protect my PC with Microsoft Defender Offline.

 Click Download the 32 bit version or Download the 64 bit version, depending on which operating system that you are running.
-If you're unsure of which operating system that you are running, go to the Is my PC running the 32-bit or 64-bit version of Windows website.
+If you're unsure of which operating system that you are running, see Is my PC running the 32-bit or 64-bit version of Windows.

 When you are prompted, click Save As, and then save the file to a DVD, CD, or USB flash drive.